 Safeguarding Bowls:- Policy, Guidelines Templates

 can all been found on the Safeguarding Website.

-Clubs and Counties are encouraged to send Club Welfare Officers, Coaches and relevant volunteers to a Sports
+Clubs and Counties are encouraged to send Club Safeguarding Officers, Coaches and relevant volunteers to a Sports

 Coach UK “Safeguarding & Protecting Children”

 These are run on a regular basis within your area by the local

 .
 Even if your club does not currently have any

 under 18's much of what is covered could be applied to working with